xzyaoi/ml/content/docs/chapter-1/vector.md

 In this chapter, we will discuss some basic mathematics knowledge that you need to know for further study.

-### What are the relations between scalar, vector, matrix, and tensor?
+## Scalar, vector, matrix, and tensor.

 A *vector* is an ordered finite list of numbers.
 Vectors are usually written as vertical arrays, surrounded by square or curved brackets, as seen below.